 Is a fear of the dentist common?

 Yes, up to 20% of Americans suffer from some sort of dental anxiety.
-More and more dental offices are offering solutions like sedation to make sure even their most anxious customers are comfortable.
+More and more dental offices are offering services like sedation to ensure even their most anxious customers are comfortable.

 How do I prepare for the dentist if I have dental anxiety?

-The best way to prepare for the dentist if you suffer from dental anxiety is to practice deep breathing, and stay hydrated the days leading up to, and the day of your appointment.
-If you suffer from dental anxiety we can help!
-Please do not hesitate to communicate any anxiety with us, so that we can do our best to make your appointment go as smoothly and be as comfortable as possible.
+The best way to prepare for a dentist appointment if you suffer from dental anxiety is to practice deep breathing and stay hydrated in the days leading up to and on the day of your appointment.
+If you suffer from dental anxiety, we can help!
+Please do not hesitate to communicate any anxiety to us, so that we can do our best to make your appointment go as smoothly as possible and be as comfortable as possible.

 How do you breathe during dental work?

 Breathing in and out through your nose to a count of three is one of the simplest breathing techniques to calm nerves at the dentist.
-Short, rapid breath patterns can cause you to hyperventilate, so it is important to take deep, slow breaths instead.
+Short, rapid breathing patterns can cause hyperventilation, so it is important to take deep, slow breaths instead.

 Can you request to be put to sleep at the dentist?

 It is very common for dental procedures to be completed while you are sedated.
-This ensures that the patient does not feel any pain and does not remember the procedure.
-Call our office to schedule an appointment today and we can go over all of your sedation dentistry options with you in detail.
+This ensures that the patient feels no pain and does not remember the procedure.
+Call our office today to schedule an appointment, and we can go over all your sedation dentistry options in detail.

 Request a Dental Exam Today

 Is your dental fear or anxiety keeping you from maintaining your oral health?
-Call our Lancaster, CA dentist office at (661) 948-6700 or schedule a dental visit to our Lancaster dentist office online.
-Call our Palmdale, CA dentist office at (661) 273-6565 or schedule a visit to our Palmdale dentist office online.
+Call our Lancaster office at (661) 948-6700 or schedule a dental visit to our Lancaster dentist office online.
+You can call our Palmdale office at (661) 273-6565 or schedule a visit to our Palmdale dentist office online.

 Dr. Naguib and his team are dedicated to providing comfortable care.
-They aim to create a warm and friendly environment in their offices to ensure that patients of all ages can feel at ease when visiting the dentist.
+We foster a warm, friendly environment in our offices to ensure that patients of all ages feel at ease when visiting the dentist.